GoogleCloudPlatform/Open_Data_QnA/infra/README.md

         - **Column Embeddings table**: Created only when Bigquery is chosen as the vector db.
 This will contain all column meta data and its text embeddings.
         - **Example SQL table**: Created only when Bigquery is chosen as the vector db and marked kgq_examples='yes' in tfvars.
 This contains all the known good sqls and their respective text embeddings.
 You need to populate the [known_good_sql.csv](../scripts/known_good_sql.csv) before deployment.
 Terraform will take care of creation of embeddings in the destination.
 - **CloudSQL instance**: Created if cloudsql-pgvector is chosen as the vector store.
 - **pg-vector database**: Created if cloudsql-pgvector is chosen as the vector store.
-This database will store all text embeddings
+This database will store all text embeddings.
-    - Tables:
+    - **Tables**:
-        - Table Metadata Embeddings table: Created only when cloudsql-pgvector is chosen as the vector db.
+        - **Table Metadata Embeddings table**: Created only when cloudsql-pgvector is chosen as the vector db.
 This will contain all table meta data and its text embeddings.
-        - Column Embeddings table: Created only when cloudsql-pgvector is chosen as the vector db.
+        - **Column Embeddings table**: Created only when cloudsql-pgvector is chosen as the vector db.
 This will contain all column meta data and its text embeddings.
-        - Example SQL table: Created only when cloudsql-pgvector is chosen as the vector db and marked kgq_examples='yes' in tfvars.
+        - **Example SQL table**: Created only when cloudsql-pgvector is chosen as the vector db and marked kgq_examples='yes' in tfvars.
 This contains all the known good sqls and their respective text embeddings.
 > [!NOTE]
-    > The above mentioned tables are created via the python script [create-and-store-embeddings.py](scripts/create-and-store-embeddings.py)
+> The below mentioned tables are created via the python script [create-and-store-embeddings.py](scripts/create-and-store-embeddings.py)

 > [!IMPORTANT]
 > If you have an existing CloudSQL instance that you want to use for storing vector embeddings, then update the variable - **use_existing_cloudsql_instance = "yes"**.
 Terraform will not create any new cloudsql instance, database or user name & password.
 It will be assumed that these resources already exist.
 - A backend service account for cloud run service with the required permissions